ronaldpostma/brro-core/README.md

 	- Styles specifically for the WordPress administrator role.

 # 2. Scope of usability
-GLobal core functions for all sites developed by Brro and development tools used within Elementor and the frontend.
+Global core functions for all sites developed by Brro and development tools used within Elementor and the frontend.
+More info and documentation on [brro.nl](https://brro.nl/brro-core/).

 # 3. Custom functions with brro-production
 Project specific functions are be placed in [brro-production](https://github.com/ronaldpostma/brro-production).